atonii/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Creates a dir with custom permissions

 ### chown - R vincent:staff .
-change ownership of file and group together
+change ownership of file to vincent and group to staff